Tejash-Shah/Tejash-Shah.github.io/_posts/2020-11-13-feature-engineering-variable-types.md

 categories:
   - Feature Engineering
 tags: [machine learning, feature engineering]
-excerpt: "Machine Learning, Feature Selection"
+excerpt: "Machine Learning, Feature Engineering"
 ---

 A variable is any characteristics, number, or quantity that can be measured or counted.
 For example: Age, Gender, Income, Country etc.